luan-matthew/3D-Image-Analysis/README.md

 The MATLAB script np_dist_average.m quantifies 1. the average distance from lymphatic vessels to nanoparticles, and 2. the nanoparticle intensity at the lymphatic vessel wall.

-The MATLAB scripts np_colocalization_lymph_tumour_masking.m and np_colocalization_lymph_tumour_intensity.m quantify the nanoparticle intensity co-localized within the tumour lymphatic vessel as a function of vessel length.
+The MATLAB script np_colocalization_lymph_tumour_masking.m creates a mask of segmented tumour lymphatics and applies it to the nanoparticle image.
+The MATLAB script np_colocalization_lymph_tumour_intensity.m quantifies the nanoparticle intensity co-localized within the tumour lymphatic vessel as a function of vessel length.

 To run, these files require: 1.
 Image file of segmented lymphatic vessels, and 2.
 Image file of nanoparticle intensity.
 Image files are open with the function loadtiff.m which is found on the MathWorks File Exchange at the link: https://www.mathworks.com/matlabcentral/fileexchange/35684-multipage-tiff-stack